 To install the Github Plugin, follow below process:

 - Go to tab Administrator -> System -> Update Center -> Available,

-- Search GitHub in the search box which will then list the plugin by searching SonarQube plugin repository.
+- Search GitHub in the search box which will then list the plugin by searching the SonarQube plugin repository.

 - Once installed, restart your SonarQube.
-You can confirm installation by going to ‘Installed’ tab from step 2 above and check if Github is displaying as installed without any issue.
+You can confirm installation by going to the ‘Installed’ tab from step 2 above and check if Github is displaying as installed without any issue.

 Below is the screen attached for reference:

 Generate your Github OAuth access token to be used in SonarQube Github plugin configuration so that SonarQube can access your Github repository and specified pull request to analyze code and publish the comments for issues found.